-Curibaya Exploration
+2019/2020 Curibaya Exploration

-Since acquiring the Sambalay and Salvador concessions in August 2019, the Company has completed a first-pass reconnaissance rock sampling program which sampled high-grade mineralization throughout a 1.5 km by 3 km quartz - sericite - pyrite alteration system.
-In total, 378 rock samples and 9 stream sediment samples were taken during the program with the aim of better understanding the spatial distribution of high-grade mineralization throughout the alteration system as well as confirming results from historical rock samples.
-Highlights from the 2019 assay results included more than 20 samples above 200 g/t silver, of which multiple samples exceeded 1,500 g/t silver, and up to 7.67 g/t gold (Figure 7).
-Additional rock sampling results are still pending as at the date of this MD&A.
+Since acquiring the Sambalay and Salvador concessions in August 2019, the Company completed a first-pass reconnaissance rock sampling program in Q4 2019 which sampled high-grade mineralization throughout a 1.5 km by 4.5 km quartz - sericite - pyrite alteration system, which was followed up with geological mapping and additional rock and channel sampling in early 2020.
+In total, 481 rock samples, 87 channel samples and 9 stream sediment samples have been taken with the aim of better understanding the spatial distribution of high-grade mineralization throughout the alteration system as well as confirming results from historical rock samples.
+Highlights from the 2019 and 2020 sampling include up to 7,990 g/t silver, 17.65 g/t gold and 6.97% copper.